bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 This method allows us to review the interaction recorded by the mock.

-If we run the test - with an exmpty implementation of `MakePayment()`, it fails:
+If we run the test - with an empty implementation of `MakePayment()`, it fails:

 ````console
 === RUN   TestPaymentMade